 On the other hand, if you’d rather not have to stick something inside your ear, I recommend using noise-canceling headphones or earmuffs (like these).
 For these kinds of tasks, headphones with active noise cancelation technology would be especially helpful since they would successfully muffle the constant droning of the leaf blower.

 And if you’re not interested in active noise cancelation or you’d rather try your luck with regular headphones, pay attention to the kind of headphones you use.
-After all, there’s a world of difference between in-ear, on-ear, and over-ear headphones.
 If you want to rely on your regular devices while you tidy your yard, you should at least avoid on-ear ones, which are notoriously bad at muffling outside noise.

 Reduce Noise for Others